Identifying CP Basis Invariants in SMEFT: Introduction of Ring-diagrams

 Hence, PL related to Eq.~\eqref{H-SM-q} reads

 indicating the total number of $(2 \,+\, 3 \,+\, 4 \,+\,1 \,+\, 1)$ invariants that are in agreement with the sets of invariants given in Eqs.~\eqref{Inv-SM} and ~\eqref{Inv-CPO-SM}.

 { }

 This formalism can be extended to identify possible invariants in a generic scenario, as well as distinguishing the CP-violating invariants.
 Let us start with a generic example with $n=m+k$ main elements $p_1, \cdots, p_m$ and $q_1, \cdots,q_k$, where $p$s are rotating with $U_1$, $U_2$ and $q$s with $U_1$, $U_3$.
 In analogy with $U_{1,2,3}$, it is convenient to draw three rings where the first ring is labelled with $U_2$ related to rotations of $p$s with $U_2$, the second one is $U_3$-ring pertinent to rotations of $q$s with $U_3$, whereas the third ring connects all rings relevant to mutual $U_1$.
 This structure is shown in the following Ring-diagram~\ref{R1}, where the number of these rings can be increased due to the presence of more rotations with $U_i$.
 The ring setup is designed around two types of inputs for crafting invariants.
 First, we have the first-order blocks, derived from main elements within a $U_i$-ring that are effectively cancelling $U_i$.
-These blocks are placed directly in their respective ring and are marked with a small circle "$\circlearrowright$", linked by dashed lines, for example, ``$ $''.
+These blocks are placed directly in their respective ring and are marked with a small circle ``$\circlearrowright$'', linked by dashed lines, for example, ``$ $''.
 The second type involves elements that need combinations from other rings to cancel out $U_i$ rotations.
 These elements enter unchanged, connecting to others or blocks with one-way dashed lines, like ``$ $''.
 A dashed line loop indicates a building block, allowing only one pass through these lines.
 In this case, a cycle of dashed lines forms a building block, with only one turn passing through the connection lines i.e. The mutual $U_1$ ring's design limits pass through connection lines based on the number of blocks in $U_{2,3}$ rings.
 This approach streamlines block combination creation.

 Therefore, in a ring diagram one can identify first-order blocks and building blocks from dashed cycles as $m_1$ and $m_2$, respectively.
 These blocks serve as the foundation for creating tensors and higher-order invariants.
 First-order blocks can be aligned into sets of $m_1$ orthogonal vectors.
 For example, in a scenario with four blocks ($A$, $B$, $C$, and $D$) subject to three rotations, as shown Ring-diagram~\ref{r2}, the foundational block $M_a$ is defined as a diagonal matrix with $A$ in the first position and zeros elsewhere, representing a direct translation from the ring input.
 Similarly, $M_b$, $M_c$, and $M_d$ are constructed to hold $B$, $C$, and $D$ in their respective primary positions within diagonal matrices, ensuring each element's unique pathway through the system.